 The Pet Food Institute, the trade association of pet food manufacturers, has acknowledged the use of by-products in pet foods as additional income for processors and farmers: “The growth of the pet food industry not only provided pet owners with better foods for their pets, but also created profitable additional markets for American farm products and for the byproducts of the meat packing, poultry, and other food industries which prepare food for human consumption.” - Pet Food Institute.
 (Fact Sheet 1994.
 Washington: Pet Food Institute, 1994.)
 In other words, when we purchase standard commercial pet food, we are aiding and helping those institutionalized exploiters of animals to increase their profits.
 Many vegans seem to rationalize the fact that they are still part of the demand for animals to be exploited when buying nonvegan products to feed their rescued friends.

 And just because something is "natural" does not mean that it is good.
 Killing other animals might be natural in the "natural" world, but is it good?
-One of the most horrific video's I've ever witnessed was animals of the wild killing a baby animal; eating the baby while the baby is still alive and crying - I will have forever have nightmares from witnessing the life of prey animals in the wild.
+One of the most horrific video's I've ever witnessed was animals of the wild killing a baby animal; eating the baby while the baby is still alive and crying - I will have nightmares forever from witnessing the life of prey animals in the wild.
 Is killing other animals ever good?
 Killing other animals can be avoided in humans and dogs.
 There IS an evolutionary process.
 Not that long ago cannibalism was “the way things are” in New Zealand (where I write to you from) and surrounding islands like Vanuatu.
 Yesterday’s “natural” is tomorrow’s “unnatural”.

 For information on how to successfully feed dogs ‘vegan’, go here: